Kale and Feta Crustless Quiche

 Substitutions & Notes

-• To make the quiche dairy-free – use a vegan cheese or skip the cheese all together.
+• Dairy-free: To make the quiche dairy-free use a vegan cheese or skip the cheese all together.
 I also have a dairy-free quiche recipe that’s delicious.

 Kale and Feta Crustless Quiche

-This crustless quiche is such an easy low-carb meal that can be served for breakfast/brunch, lunch or dinner.
-You’ll love the delicious combination of kale, onions, mushrooms and feta.
+This healthy crustless quiche is an easy low-carb dish that can be served for any meal.
+You'll love the delicious combination of kale, onions, mushrooms and feta cheese.

 Total Time: 1 hour 15 minutes